skagmo/multitrx/README.md

 <img src="https://github.com/skagmo/multitrx/blob/master/documentation/img/hw10and11.jpg" alt="multitrx" style="width:500">

 The MultiTRX is a small USB RF transceiver made to control cheap remote power switches and decode various sensors operating at 433,92 MHz.
 The project originates back to 2011, and was one of my first serious microcontroller projects.
-I have now decided to make the project open source, and at the same time releasing a new firmware almost 5 years after the previous firmware was released!
+I have now decided to make the project open source, and at the same time releases a new firmware almost 5 years after the previous firmware was released!
 See "firmware/1.3/CHANGES" for details.

 Compatible with many products operating on 433,92 MHz
 -----------------------------------------------------